ardeay/zesty-io-airtable-php-integration-example/README.md

 </form>
 ```

-This will post to an Airtable with a name, and single file
+This will post to an Airtable with a name, and single file.
+To see the full documentation on how to implements this on Zesty.io, visit [https://developer.zesty.io/docs/connecting-data/airtable-php-integration/](https://developer.zesty.io/docs/connecting-data/airtable-php-integration/)